ckeditor/ckeditor4-docs/guides/dev/features/notifications/README.md

 		} );
 		notification1.show();

-		// Do the same, just an shortcut. var notification2 = editor.showNotification( 'Error occurred', 'warning' );
+		// Use shortuct - it has the same result as above. var notification2 = editor.showNotification( 'Error occurred', 'warning' );
 	} );

-Note that `[showNotification](#!/api/CKEDITOR.editor-method-showNotification)` method is available even without the the notification plugin.
-Then the alert will be shown instead of notification.
+Note that {@link CKEDITOR.editor#showNotification} method is available even without the the notification plugin.
+Then an alert will be shown instead of notification.

 Once you create a notification you can update its state and even change its type: